For the past few weeks, I’ve been experimenting with lavender vinegar and must say, I love it as much as rose petal vinegar!

 Lavender Vinegar as a Hair Rinse

 I love using vinegar hair rinses!
-I try to use roughly 1 part vinegar to 8 parts of water.
+I try to use roughly 1 part vinegar to 1 to 2 parts of water.
+(Adjust this ratio to suit your hair type.)
 This helps to remove soap & shampoo buildup from your hair.

 Another bonus, and this I learned from being a pre-school teacher, is that using vinegar rinses also discourages lice from setting up residence on your scalp.